ten-protocol/ten-whitepaper/abstract.md

 > 1. (Latin) To conceal, hide;
 > 2. A spell used to conjure a blindfold over the eyes of the target.

-V0.3, October 2021 _Note: This document is under development, so please check for updates._
+V0.3, October 2021
+_Note: This document is under development, so please check for updates.
+Several ideas included are novel and have been submitted in a defensive, provisional patent application only to establish prior art.
+Obscuro will be fully open-source, as befits decentralised and permissionless networks in particular._

 James Carlyle, Tudor Malene, Cais Manai, Roger Willis; with significant additional [contributors](./appendix#contributors).